kiriarf/CV/README.md

 - German (basic/intermediate)

 ## Hobbies
 My main hobby is playing What?
 Where?
 When?
-It is a Russian game, where a team of six players answer a question within a minute.
-The closest analogy would be a pub quiz, but questions are answered with logic and deduction, rather than being trivia-based.
+It is a Russian game, where a team of six answer a question within one minute.
+The closest analogy would be a pub quiz, but questions are answered with logic and deduction, rather than being mostly trivia-based.
+Getting to the answer by working with your team and bouncing off each other’s ideas and guesses is very rewarding and is also a great way to develop your communication skills, which is why I love this game.

-Furthermore, I always seek to try new experiences, such as skydiving, surfing and wakeboarding.
-This also led me to climb Mt Kilimanjaro over Christmas, which I am very proud of!
+Furthermore, I am a moderate adrenaline junkie and love to try out new experiences, such as skydiving, surfing and wakeboarding.
+This also led me to climb Mt Kilimanjaro recently, which I am very proud of achieving.
 During lockdown, my wife and I found a passion in cooking and trying to recreate our favourite dishes from scratch.
-I also enjoy playing video games (CS:GO, LoL, Dota, Overwatch) with my friends.
+Things started to go very well after getting a sous vide as a gift!
+I also enjoy video games, I have been trying to 100% the new Crash Bandicoot for several months.

 In the past year, we got a puppy and a kitten, so, really, my life has been revolving around them ever since :)